hunglun/arduino/README.md

 https://github.com/firmata/protocol

 I will close this project for now.
 Over the past few weeks, I have learnt about the firmata midi protocol, socket io, express and node.js.
 This is really fun.

+Thanks Tag Raynor for sharing the above source code.
+I just added the serial_client.sh and modify the arduino.js a bit to get everything working.